 - Some of the popular victory marches under or around the Arc de Triomphe are the march of the Imperial Germans in 1871, of the French in 1919, of the Nazi Germans in 1940, and in 1944 and 1945 of the French and the Allies.

-- In 1995, the insurgents of the Armed Islamic Group of Algeria put a bomb near the Arc de Triomphe, due to which 17 people wounded.
+- In 1995, the insurgents of the Armed Islamic Group of Algeria put a bomb near the Arc de Triomphe, due to which 17 people were wounded.

 - Arc de Triomphe also experienced graffiti and destruction during the Yellow Vests Movement (also known as the Yellow Jacket Movement) that began in France on November 17, 2018.

-15. Arc De Triomphe Architecture
+15. Arc De Triomphe Architecture Facts for Kids

 - The architecture of Arc de Triomphe is the “Neoclassical” architecture.